 - American Red Cross exists to provide compassionate care to those in need.
-The network of donors, volunteers and employees share a mission of preventing and relieving suffering through disaster relief efforts - The Volunteer Center of the East Bay enhances Contra Costa County by expanding volunteerism to meet the needs of local nonprofit organizations and public agencies. - Volunteer Organizations Active in Disasters (VOAD) improve outcomes for people affected by disasters by facilitating cooperation, communication, coordination, and collaboration among nonprofit organizations, community-based groups, government agencies, and for-profit companies. - Community Emergency Response Teams (CERT) This program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
+The network of donors, volunteers and employees share a mission of preventing and relieving suffering through disaster relief efforts.
+In addition the Red Cross supports the EOC Care and Shelter Branch. - The Volunteer Center of the East Bay enhances Contra Costa County by expanding volunteerism to meet the needs of local nonprofit organizations and public agencies. - Volunteer Organizations Active in Disasters (VOAD) improve outcomes for people affected by disasters by facilitating cooperation, communication, coordination, and collaboration among nonprofit organizations, community-based groups, government agencies, and for-profit companies. - Community Emergency Response Teams (CERT) -This program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
-CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community. - Salvation Army is a ministry with a mission to meet human needs without discrimination. - Saint Vincent de Paul Society is a nonprofit organization that provides direct assistance to anyone suffering or in need.
+CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community. - Salvation Army is a ministry with a mission to meet human needs without discrimination.
+In addition they can provide feeding services in a disaster. - Saint Vincent de Paul Society is a nonprofit organization that provides direct assistance to anyone suffering or in need.
 They offer a lifeline to those in want of food and clothing, rent assistance, medical aid, help with addiction or incarceration, employment and shelter. - Community Awareness and Emergency Response (CAER) is a non-profit public benefit corporation of public emergency response agencies, local government officials and facilities and businesses that use, store, handle, produce or transport hazardous materials with a mission to actively enhance public health and safety